choam2426/letsbuildacompiler-kor/TUTORIAL.md

 TODO: ...

-To simplify type handling, use LONG and QUAD types
+To simplify type handling, use LONG and QUAD types.
+Also i64 is the default type for this part

 Once again, the original tutorial states: